ErikPeterson/apartment-5b/README.md

 Add functionality for waiting for image load for rendering.

-Add support for stopping render cycle on blur.

 Add support for 'cut scenes' and a path finding algorithm.

 Add support for 'action zones'.